COORDINATION -2

 URINARY SYSTEM

-1. For example, if the urine contains glucose then this indicates the disease DIABETS MELLITUS
+1. For example, if the urine contains glucose then this indicates the disease DIABETES MELLITUS.

 – Diabetes Mellitus occurs because the pancreas does not produce enough of the hormone (insulin) which controls blood sugar level.

-2. Another type of diabetes is DIABETES INSPIDUS, which results from large quantity of dilute urine being produce
+2. Another type of diabetes is DIABETES INSIPIDUS, which results from large quantity of dilute urine being produced.

-• Diabetes inspidus can be treated by Nasal sprays which contains ADH.
+- Diabetes insipidus can be treated by nasal sprays which contain ADH.

 NEPHRITIS